 - Thunderbird (and other Mozilla clients)

-Open the email, click the More button on the right, and then select View Source from the menu.
+Open the email, click the More button on the right, and then select the Show Source action from the menu.

-Double-click the email and click File > Properties from the menu.
-The headers will be displayed in the Internet Headers area.
+Double-click to open the email and click File > Properties from the menu.
+Now navigate to the Internet Headers section.

 - Windows Mail

-Right-click the message and select Properties.
-Now click on the Details tab, where all header information is displayed.
+Right-click on the relevant message and select Properties.
+Now click on the Details tab where all the header info is displayed.

-Open the email and press Shift + cmd + H on the keyboard simultaneously (⇧ + ⌘ + H).
+Open the email and press Shift + cmd + H (⇧ + ⌘ + H) keys on the keyboard simultaneously.

-Open the email and right-click on the message text.
-Click View All Headers and Message.
+Open the corresponding e-mail and right-click on the message text.
+Select View All Headers and Message from the context menu.

-Open the email and click the More button (three vertical dots next to the date and the reply button).
-Click Show original.
-This will open another window with all header information at the top (under the "Download Original" link).
+Open the email and click the drop-down menu on the right (down arrow, next to the date and reply button).
+Select Show original in the next selection.
+This will open another window with all the header lines (under the "Download original message" button).

-Open the email, click the More button (three horizontal dots at the top of the message window), and then click View raw message.
-The complete headers are now displayed in a new window.
+Open the email, click More and then View Raw Message.
+The full headers will now be displayed in a new window.

 - AOL Webmail

-When the email is open, click on the Details button at the top.
-The email headers are then displayed in a new window.
+With the email open, click on the Details button in the upper area.
+Then the header lines will be displayed in a new window.

 - Outlook Web App (new version)

-Open the email and click the down arrow button at the top right.
-Select the option Show message source.
+Open email and click the down arrow button (v, to the right of Reply) in the upper right corner.
+In the context menu please select the option Show message source.

 - Outlook Web App (old version)

-Open the email and click on the symbol with the three dots [...] in the upper right corner.
-Select the option Show message details.
+Open email and click on the icon with the three dots [...] in the upper right corner.
+In the context menu, please select the option Show message details.